 Commit a simple modification to a file with the commit message on the command line and an implicit target of your current directory ("."):

+'''

-''' $ svn commit -m "added howto section."
+$ svn commit -m "added howto section."

 Sending a

+Transmitting file data .

+Committed revision 3.

+'''

 Commit a modification to the file foo.c (explicitly specified on the command line) with the commit message in a file named msg: